 ChatGPT (GPT stands for generative pre-trained transformer) is an AI chatbot launched by OpenAI in 2022.
 Released first as a demo, the program is now commercially available.

-However, ChatGPT’s models take things up a notch, using such advanced algorithms that it’s capable of understanding texts and generating human-like responses at an unparalleled level.
+However, ChatGPT’s models take things up a notch, using such advanced machine learning (ML) that it’s capable of understanding texts and generating human-like responses at an unparalleled level.
 This ability has made it immensely popular — users can have entire conversations with the chatbot that feel like genuine human interactions.
 By and large, the public has been awe-struck by ChatGPT’s ability to creatively answer diverse prompts ranging from Write me an email thanking my customers to Explain the plot of Avatar while sounding like a pirate.

 And customer service is no different.
 But does a chatbot like ChatGPT have practical applications in the world of customer care?